wrorcbc-oss/WRO2025_RCBC/README.md

 ## 👥 **The Team** <a id="the-team"></a>

-Team RCBC includes passionate students from EGYPT, guided by a coach.
+Team RPRC includes passionate students from EGYPT, guided by a coach.
 This is our **first year** competing in the WRO Future Engineers category, and each member brings unique skills to the project, from electronics to computer vision.

 ### Members
 - **Yossef Hossam** (Team Leader)